Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: Introduction

 \section{Introduction}

-It is well-known that a Dirac operator $D$ on a non-compact manifold $M$ is not in general Fredholm, since the usual version of Rellich's lemma fails in this setting.
+It is well-known that a Dirac operator $D$ on a non-compact manifold $M$ is not in general Fredholm, since the usual version of the Rellich lemma fails in this setting.
 Nevertheless, it is possible to modify $D$ so as to make it Fredholm but still remain within the class of Dirac-type operators.
 One such modification is a \textit{Callias-type operator}, which was initially studied by Callias \cite{Callias} on $M$ a Euclidean space, before being generalised to the setting of Riemannian manifolds by others \cite{BottSeeley},\cite{Anghel},\cite{BruningMoscovici},\cite{Bunke}.
 A Callias-type operator may be written as $B=D+\Phi$, where $\Phi$ is an endomorphism making $B$ invertible at infinity.
-As in \cite{Bunke}, one may form the order-$0$ bounded transform $F$ of $B$, defined formally by $F\coloneqq B(B^2+f)^{-1/2},$ where $f$ is a compactly supported function.
+As in \cite{Bunke}, one may form the order-$0$ bounded transform $F$ of $B$, defined formally by

+where $f$ is a compactly supported function.
 The formal computation $F^2-1=-f(B^2+f)^{-1}$ shows that $F$ is a Fredholm operator, since multiplication by the compactly supported function $f$ defines a compact operator between Sobolev spaces $H^i\rightarrow H^j$ for all $i>j$.

 More generally, if $M$ is a manifold with a proper, non-cocompact action of a Lie group $G$, a $G$-invariant Dirac operator on $M$ need not be Fredholm in the sense of $C^*$-algebras.
 From the point of view of the equivariant index map in $KK$-theory, the lack of a general index for elements of the equivariant analytic $K$-homology $K_*^G(M)$ can be traced back to the lack of a counterpart to the canonical projection in $KK(\mathbb{C},C_0(M)\rtimes G)$ defined by a compactly supported cut-off function when $M/G$ is compact.